Inspector: Indonesia

-Ireland
+Republic of Ireland

 In the Garda Síochána in the Republic of Ireland, inspectors (cigire) are senior to sergeants and junior to superintendents.
 Inspectors may be either detectives or in uniform.
 There is no rank of chief inspector in the Garda.

 Italy

 In the Polizia di Stato, the position of Ispettore (inspector) replaced the rank of Maresciallo (marshal) after the 1981 reorganization and demilitarization of the corps; an Ispettore is thus a sergeant of several sorts, above the rank of Sovrintendente (superintendent, which is somewhat equal to a senior corporal) and under the rank of Commissario (commissioner).
 There are three four inspector ranks in the Polizia di Stato: Vice Ispettore (assistant inspector), Ispettore (inspector), Ispettore Capo (chief inspector) and Ispettore Superiore (special inspector, or superior inspector), roughly equivalent to the ranks ranging from junior sergeant to second lieutenant.
 A fifth position, called Ispettore Superiore S.U.P.S., where the acronym stands for Sostituto Ufficiale di Pubblica Sicurezza (special inspector – substitute public safety commissioned officer), is used to designate those inspectors which can act as substitutes for commissioners in the chain of command under certain situations, or in police detachments that are too small to require the presence of a commissioner; when this happens, the officer is named Ispettore Superiore – Sostituto Commissario (special inspector – substitute commissioner).
 Inspectors can serve either in uniformed patrol duties, plainclothed patrol duties, or as detectives.
 The inspector ranks are the highest that an Italian police officer can reach without having a university degree.